-We would like to give an explicit description of the cohomology set $H^1(\ZZ/2\ZZ, G)$ with $\ZZ/2\ZZ$ acting by $\ZZ/2\ZZ = \{Id_G,\theta\}$.
-This treatment of involutions using cohomology can be found in \cite[\S II.5]{bj}.
-In this case, we shall denote the cohomology by $H^1(\theta,G)$.
-Let $a_{_\theta}$ be a cocycle.
-There are 4 cocycle conditions on $a$:
+In this section we recall an explicit description of the cohomology set $\HH^1(\ZZ/2\ZZ, G)$ with $\ZZ/2\ZZ$ acting by the identification $\ZZ/2\ZZ = \{Id_G,\theta\}$.
+This treatment of involutions using cohomology can be found in \cite[\S II.5]{BJ05}.
+To emphesize the dependence on the involution $\theta$, we denote the cohomology of this $\ZZ/2\ZZ$ action by $\HH^1(\theta,G)$.